megakarlach/HL2reUpdate/README.md

 - and much more... (see [here](https://web.archive.org/web/20160830085422/http://forums.steampowered.com/forums/showthread.php?t=1286478))

 # Bugs that hasn't been fixed
-- Steam Input are non-functional on Gamepad UI
-- DirectX 8 compability mode by default.
+- DirectX 8 feature level by default.
 This is a common bug that also affect vanilla HL2 aswell, when playing the game on some modern hardware/GPUs.
   To workaround this bug, launch the game with -dxlevel 95, configure your video settings, save it (by clicking OK), then exit the game, remove the launch options, launch the game again, if your video settings was reset again, just configuring it again, then save it, try to relaunch just to make sure, if video settings doesn't reset to low quality, low textures or DX8, then you are good to go.